chouzz/vscode-better-align/README.md

 - Allow align code in any language
 - Align code by any characters(Default`:`,`=`,`+=`,`-=`,`*=`,`/=`,`=>`)
 - Smart align with or without selection
-- Auto align after you type words
+- Auto align after you type enter

 ## Usage